 Rated estate (2021 guide) Recommended (Wine producer recommended by Robert Parker - The Wine Advocate)

-The broad shoulders of this warm 2015 vintage contrast sharply with the delicate nuances of the 2016 Barbarescos, also now released by Gaja.
-The 2015 Barolo Conteisa is intense, with a background of plum, prune, herb, mint, and wild cherry.
-It is a very balanced Barolo.
-The Cerequio vineyard that supplies this fruit often suffers hail damage because it is located along the storm corridor that comes over the hill of La Morra.
-There was some damage in mid-August, but the fruit of the 2016 vintage suffered much more in comparison.
-In fact, so little fruit was saved that Gaia Gaja is fairly certain that this wine will not be produced in the next vintage.
-She tells me that they are currently experimenting with anti-hail nets at this site—an eyesore they had long hoped to avoid.
+The robust character of this full-bodied 2015 vintage stands in stark contrast to the delicate nuances of the 2016 Barbarescos, also recently released by Gaja.
+The 2015 Barolo Conteisa is intense, with a background of plum, prune, grass, mint, and wild cherry.
+It is a very well-balanced Barolo.
+The Cerequio vineyard that supplies this fruit often suffers hail damage because it is located along the path of bad weather coming down the La Morra hill.
+There was some damage in mid-August, but the fruit from the 2016 vintage suffered much more in comparison.
+In fact, so little fruit was saved that Gaia Gaja is almost certain this wine will not be produced in the next vintage.
+She tells me they are currently experimenting with anti-hail nets at this site—a measure they had long hoped to avoid.

 Wine Spectator